Philips HD 7810/60/61/69 Senseo Black

 If there is anyone alive who enjoys a nice cup of strong, hot, flavoursome, fragrant coffee more than I do, I’d love to meet them.
 Unfortunately my java addiction - running to several cups a day - would cost a small fortune should I go down the convenient route of getting my fix from Starbucks or Costa coffee.
 Clearly something had to be done to manage my coffee consumption for fear of bankrupting me on a sea of cappuccino.
 I needed a way of recreating that ‘just ground’ taste without needing to take out a second mortgage.
 I knew there were a good few coffee filter machines about - indeed I’d owned a few myself - but the process of buying filter papers and ground coffee meant that inevitably I had plenty of one but none of the other in the cupboard.
 Plus the whole process of making a cup of coffee turned into a messy time consuming chore with damp coffee and soggy filter papers hither and dither.
 I’d heard plenty of positive talk about the newer kind of machines available, those that delivered the steaming elixir I craved by way of a pod, carton or cartridge.
 A quick browse on the internet threw up a smattering of such machines; I quickly ruled out the Braun Tassimo (too expensive) and the Nescafe Dolce Gusto (too expensive and looks like a squatting duck), before I stumbled upon an appliance that would not leave too big a dent to my wallet, or offend my sensibilities by looking like an ugly behemoth on the kitchen counter.
 The coffee machine I eventually decided upon was the Philips Senseo - a fine looking pod based machine that sounded easy to use, simple to clean and the pods were not overly expensive but were readily available.
 A little price comparison work and I found one ready to take home for little more than thirty pounds.

-Firstly – and of course most importantly – you get the machine itself; measuring a touch over twelve inches in height it takes up little more counter space than a conventional kettle.
+What is in the box?Firstly – and of course most importantly – you get the machine itself; measuring a touch over twelve inches in height it takes up little more counter space than a conventional kettle.
 The model I decided upon is finished in finest black plastic and metal, although there are silver, blue and red variations available to match personal taste and colour schemes.
 Next out of the box comes the water tank, easy to fill via the tap it holds one and a half pints and slots effortlessly onto the back of the unit.
 A couple of pod holders come next, the first deep enough to hold one pod while the second is designed to accommodate two pods – ideal for that extra strong cup of coffee.
 A plastic drip tray is the last of the accessories save for an intuitive instruction booklet in seemingly every language known to man, and two year warranty card.
 A small sample of coffee pods would have been nice to test out, but I guess you cannot have everything!

 Setup and Use